 Arterial insufficiency is any condition that slows or stops the flow of blood through your arteries.
 Arteries are blood vessels that carry blood from the heart to other places in your body.

 One of the most common causes of arterial insufficiency is atherosclerosis

-, or "hardening of the arteries."
-Fatty material (called plaque) builds up on the walls of your arteries, causing them to become narrow and stiff .
-This makes it hard for bood to flow through your arteries.
+or "hardening of the arteries."
+Fatty material (called plaque) builds up on the walls of your arteries.
+This causes them to become narrow and stiff.
+As a result, it is hard for blood to flow through your arteries.

 Blood flow may be suddenly stopped due to a blood clot

 .
 Clots can form on the plaque or travel from another place in the heart or artery (also called embolus).